 - 1. Applicant Legal Entity Name (As it appears on the entity's UEI) - 2.
 Non-Traditional Broadband Provider The term "non-traditional broadband provider" means an electric cooperative, nonprofit organization, public-private partnership, public or private utility, public utility district, Tribal entity, or local government (including any unit, subdivision, authority, or consortium of local governments) that provides or will provide broadband services.
 Applicant to select 'Yes' or 'No' to indicate if their entity is a non-traditional broadband provider. - 3.
 Provider Type Choose one of the following: ILEC Service Provider, Non-ILEC Service, Provider, Cooperative, Municipality, or Tribal - 4.
-Entity Type Dropdown, select one of the following: For Profit, Cooperative, Non-Profit, Public-Private Partnership, Local Government, Public Utility, Private Utility, Public Utility District, Other - If applicant selects 'For Profit', must select an option from secondary list: Sole Proprietorship, General Partnership, Limited Partnership, LLC, C Corporation, or S Corporation. - 4.1 Other Entity Type Description If applicant selects 'Other' for Entity Type above, applicant is required to provide an explanation of their entity type to verify eligibility. - 5.
-Please indicate if your entity is one of the following (Check all that apply) Minority Owned Business, Woman Owned Business, Small Business, Not Applicable - 6.
-Federal Employer Identification Number (FEIN) Provide your entity's 9-digit FEIN - 7.
-GA Tax ID Number 9-digit number (Optional) - 8.
-FCC Registration Number (FRN) Provide your entity's 10-digit FRN. - 9.
-Unique Entity Identifier (UEI) Provide your entity's 12-digit UEI from SAM.gov.
-(Optional) - 10.
-UEI Expiration date (Optional) - 11.
-Mailing Address - 12.
-Entity website - 13.
-Primary Contact Name The main point of contact for the applicant entity that is responsible for receiving communications and completing tasks related to the application and any subsequent award; this may be the same as the Authorized Official.
-This is commonly a project manager, member of the compliance team, or an accounting personnel.
+Entity Type Dropdown, select one of the following: For Profit, Cooperative, Non-Profit, Public-Private Partnership, Local Government, Public Utility, Private Utility, Public Utility District, Other - If applicant selects 'For Profit', must select an option from secondary list: Sole Proprietorship, General Partnership, Limited Partnership, LLC, C Corporation, or S Corporation - 4.1 Other Entity Type Description If applicant selects 'Other' for Entity Type above, applicant is required to provide an explanation of their entity type to verify eligibility. - 5.
+Federal Employer Identification Number (FEIN) Provide your entity's 9-digit FEIN - 6.
+GA Tax ID Number 9-digit number (Optional) - 7.
+FCC Registration Number (FRN) Provide your entity's 10-digit FRN - 8.
+Unique Entity Identifier (UEI) Provide your entity's 12-digit UEI from SAM.gov (Optional) - 9.
+UEI Expiration date (Optional) - 10.
+Mailing Address - 11.
+Organization website

+- 12. Primary Contact Name The main point of contact for the applicant entity that is responsible for receiving communications and completing tasks related to the application and any subsequent award; this may be the same as the Authorized Official.
+This is commonly a project manager, member of the compliance team, or accounting personnel.

-- 14. Primary Contact Title
+- 13. Primary Contact Title

-- 15. Primary Contact Email
+- 14. Primary Contact Email

-- 16. Primary Contact Phone Number
+- 15. Primary Contact Phone Number

-- 17. Authorized Official Name The individual is named by the applicant entity and is authorized to act for the applicant and assume the obligations imposed by Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
+- 16. Authorized Official Name The individual is named by the applicant entity and is authorized to act for the applicant and assume the obligations imposed by Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
 This is commonly a board member or an executive of the entity.

-- 18. Authorized Official Email
+- 17. Authorized Official Email

-- 19. Authorized Official Phone Number
+- 18. Authorized Official Phone Number